ros2-forest/forest/docs/tutorials/README.md

 the same time, we should be able to see some output in the listener node.
 This indicates that we are able to send data to the FPGA and receive outputs from it.
 However it does not necessarily indicate that the functionality of the FPGA module is behaving as expected.

-## Running the Forest-Generated FPGA Node
+## Running the Forest-Generated ROS2-FPGA Node

-After the tool finishes running, we can open three different terminals to verify that the module is working as expected, one for the talker node, one for the FPGA node, and one for the listener node.
+After the tool finishes running, we can open three different terminals to verify that the module is working as expected, one for the talker node, one for the ROS2-FPGA node, and one for the listener node.

-- FPGA node:
+- ROS2-FPGA node:

 ```
 cd <dev_ws location>